omussell/grim/hugo/content/design/index.md

 Version Control
 ---

-Version control is used to track OS configuration files, OS and application binaries/source code and configuration management tool files.
-The version control tools and repositories should be shared by both infrastructure and application files.
+Version control software is used to track changes to OS configuration files, OS and application binaries/source code and configuration management tool files over time.
+The changes to these files are timestamped, authored and a specific set of changes exists in an atomic transaction.
+By tracking these changes we can audit the entire history of the codebase and revert to previous versions if necessary.

 While third party hosted services are available, these options are unavailable to an infrastructure with limited internet access.
 There should also be no need for a dependency on third party infrastructure.
 In addition, it is often the case that company-confidential data is stored in version control, and the organisation should be encouraged to use version control as much as possible and this is a barrier.